HOTELS

 Rapa Nui National Park

 Rapa Nui’s 63 square miles are distributed in a triangle between three extinct volcanoes: Terevaka, Poike, and Rano Kau.
+The only residential township, Hanga Roa, rests on the western coast.
 Outside Hanga Roa, nearly all of the island is protected as Rapa Nui National Park, established in an effort to protect the 20,000+ archeological sites that dot the island.
 These include 887 moai—massive volcanic stone statues originally finished with white coral eyes, obsidian pupils, and red stone topknots.

 Our Favorite Hotels